Canon T6s vs Olympus E-520

 It is notable that the T6s offers wifi support, while the E-520 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6s and the E-520 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the E-520 have been discontinued, but can regularly be found used on ebay.
 The T6s was replaced by the Canon 77D, while the E-520 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T6s and E-520 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Olympus E-520 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6s and the Olympus E-520?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.